Jack Lemmon: Marriages and family

+Interests

-Lemmon was known as the "star" of the celebrity-packed, third-round telecast of the annual AT&T Pebble Beach Pro-Am, held at Pebble Beach Golf Links each February.
+Lemmon was known as the "star" of the celebrity-packed, third-round telecast of the annual AT&T Pebble Beach Pro-Am golf tournament, held at Pebble Beach Golf Links each February.
 Lemmon's packed gallery was there not only for his humor, but also to root him on in his lifelong quest to "make the cut" to round four, something he was never able to achieve.
 The amateur who helps his team most in the Pro-Am portion is annually awarded the Jack Lemmon Award.
 During the 1980s and 1990s, Lemmon served on the advisory board of the National Student Film Institute.
 Lemmon was a registered Democrat.

-Death
+Final years and death

+Lemmon was hospitalized in December 2000 due to diverticulitis in his colon.
+He had accepted the Hollywood Women's Press Club Buddy Rogers Legend Award, presented by actor Angela Lansbury, accepting via phone.
+In May 2001, he underwent gallbladder surgery after being hospitalized with pneumonia.

-Lemmon died of bladder cancer on June 27, 2001.
-He had suffered from the disease privately for two years before his death.
-His body was interred at Westwood Village Memorial Park Cemetery in Westwood, California.
-(The graves of Marilyn Monroe, Walter Matthau, George C. Scott, Rodney Dangerfield, and film director Billy Wilder lie in the same cemetery.)
+Lemmon died of bladder cancer on June 27, 2001, approximately 9 p.m. at USC Norris Comprehensive Cancer Center at age 76.
+He had privately suffered from the disease for two years before his death.
+His body is interred at Westwood Village Memorial Park Cemetery in Westwood, California.
 Lemmon's gravestone reads like a title screen from a film: "JACK LEMMON in".
 Guests who attended the private ceremony included Billy Wilder, Shirley MacLaine, Kevin Spacey, Gregory Peck, Sidney Poitier, Kirk Douglas, Michael Douglas, Catherine Zeta-Jones, Frank Sinatra's widow Barbara and Walter Matthau's son Charlie.

+Film critic Stanley Kauffmann described Lemmon as "easily one of the most expert American actors of his generation".
+Kevin Spacey said, "Jack Lemmon was unique in the world of show business.
+He always treated people with respect and never let Hollywood glory affect his basic decency."
+Billy Wilder stated, "I loved him dearly and he was the best actor I ever worked with."